Go to navigation Go to content

 • The limitations period is tolled upon proof of fraud, intentional concealment, or the presence of a foreign object in the claimant.

-NOTE: Depending on the facts involved in the case there may be exceptions to this time limit.
+NOTE: Depending on the facts involved in the case there may be exceptions to the Statute of Limitations (SOL)

 You should immediately consult with an experienced medical malpractice lawyer to make sure you know when the statute expires in your medical malpractice case.
 DO NOT WAIT TO CONSULT WITH OR HIRE AN ATTORNEY.
-Even though your SOL may not expire for a long time, you may still want to promptly hire a medical malpractice attorney to protect or maximize the value of your claim and increase the odds of a favorable outcome.
+Even though your statute of limitations (SOL) may not expire for a long time, you may still want to promptly hire an attorney to protect or maximize the value of your claim and increase the odds of a favorable outcome.